jpeloquin/spamneggs/README.md

 # Project status

 Spamneggs was released on 2022-01-20 to https://github.com/jpeloquin/spamneggs.
 I am working on user documentation.
-If you are interested in being a guinea pig, please [raise an issue](https://github.com/jpeloquin/spamneggs/issues) to describe what you're trying to do.
+If you are interested in testing it out, please [raise an issue](https://github.com/jpeloquin/spamneggs/issues) to describe what you're trying to do.

 # Using spamneggs